PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-05-platonic-nonsense.md

 suffers damage around its mouth.
 Different genotypes will differ in what happens after that.
 Some of them will change in a direction thst brings the worm closer to having a functional mouth. many others will lead to an increasingly less functional mouth.
 So different genotypes will vary in how fit the organism will be when affected by that damage.
-Natural selection will of coursse favor the genotypes that are more fit when damage like that occurs.
+Natural selection will of course favor the genotypes that are more fit when damage like that occurs.
 No need to look up the ideal form in the Platonic encyclopedia in a supernatural realm.